Eurovision Song Contest 2004: Broadcasts

+Known details on the broadcasts in each country, including the specific broadcasting stations and commentators, are shown in the tables below.

 Incidents

-Just before the Slovenian entry was about to be performed, the Turkish broadcaster accidentally took a commercial break which meant the Slovenian song was not heard by Turkish viewers.
+Just before the n entry was about to be performed, the Turkish broadcaster accidentally took a commercial break which meant the Slovenian song was not heard by Turkish viewers.
 There were technical problems when in a short hiatus halfway through the songs used for the advertising break the hosts tried to contact various parties in Europe.
-They tried contacting Germany, Spain and Turkey, but in the end were only able to get a response from Germany.
-During the Romanian postcard introduction, the information for the Romanian entry appeared on the screen, but was quickly taken away.
+They tried contacting Germany, Spain, and Turkey, but in the end were only able to get a response from Germany.
+During the n postcard introduction, the information for the Romanian entry appeared on the screen, but was quickly taken away.
 A final minor hiccup occurred when, on her way to present the winner the trophy, Sertab Erener got her shoe stuck in a speaker grill by the side of the stage and had to be freed by stagehands.
 However this did not delay proceedings, and other than the above the show ran smoothly.